pineboat/pineboat.github.io/content/post/javascript-run-to-completion-event-loop-asynchronous-foundations.md

 Don't tell me **The Browser** is the boss, I'll confront you with **The Operating System**.
 Someone will throw in **The user is the boss** and eventually, we might end up facing **The God**.

 In a way, all those answers are right, but I am not so sure about **The God**.
+It's more like [holacracy](https://en.wikipedia.org/wiki/Holacracy).
 What we do know is, Event loop controls the queue to dictate what goes into stack and when.

 Event loop gets input from several parts of the browser, such as JavaScript callbacks, network requests, calculating styles, layout and rendering/painting.